-Ambitious Osaka eyes 'Sunshine Double'
+Ambitious Osaka Eyes 'Sunshine Double'

-Victory over Kvitova lifted Osaka to the top of the world rankings, an incredible achievement for a 21-year-old who was No.72 this time last year.
+Victory over Kvitova lifted Osaka to the top of the world rankings, an incredible achievement for a 21-year-old who was 72nd this time last year.

 Yet the Japanese is understandably determined to kick on and hopes to thrive in the Premier Mandatory events in Indian Wells and Miami in March, having claimed her maiden WTA title at the first of those tournaments in 2018.

 "My goals are always winning tournaments.
-I would assume my next goal is to win the next tournament I play," Osaka said after her win over Kvitova.
+I would assume my next goal is to win the next tournament I play," said Osaka in a news conference following her win over Kvitova.

 "I think people that can win Indian Wells and Miami back-to-back, it's usually the best players in the world.
 That would be my next goal."